softwaremill/odelay/README.md

 # odelay

-A small set of primatives supporting delayed reactions.
+A small set of primatives supporting delayed reactions in scala, reusing what tools you have on hand.

 ## usage

-Odelay executes tasks after a specified [scala.concurrent.duration.FiniteDuration][fd].
+Odelay executes tasks after a specified [FiniteDuration][fd].
-This differs from the behavior the default execution of [scala.concurrent.Futures][fut], which are executed at some non-deterministic time.
+This differs from the behavior the default execution of [Futures][fut], which are executed at some non-deterministic time.
-`scala.concurrent.Futures` are useful primatives for deferring tasks that may take a non trival amount of time to execute.
+`Futures` are useful primatives for deferring tasks that may take a non trival amount of time to execute.
 Delayed operations are useful when you know up front when you want a given task to be executed.

 Odelay defines two primary primatives.